Take time for yourself and your well-being.

 10:00 – 11:00 am ET

 All are welcome to join any and all Waterfall Qigong online classes.
 If you can't afford to pay I encourage you to still attend.
-If can afford I request a $10/class donation.
+A suggested donation amount might be $10/class (or whatever you think).
 If you can afford more to offset those who can't, please do so.
 You may donate through the registration form.
-I thank you with much gratitude.

 About Steven Michael Pague